-The process is similar to the previous step.
+The process is like the previous step.
 A standard open dialog box will appear enabling to choose the SOSI file.

 Once select a SOSI Import dialog box will show the layers and settings.
-In this case, the user is able to link the layers, like in the Text files.
+In this case, the user can link the layers, like in the Text files.